DevExpress-Examples/dashboard-angular-app-get-started/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for Angular - Get Started - Client-Side Dashboard Application
+# Dashboard for Angular - Get Started

 This project demonstrates how you can incorporate a DevExpress Dashboard component into a client-side app built with Angular.
 Use it as a template when you need to create a similar web application.